dianasulyma/dianasulyma/README.md

 #### Hi there,
-👋 My name is Diana, and I am a Data Science Student at Carleton University.
+👋 My name is Diana, and I am a data science student at Carleton University.
 Previously a criminology and psych graduate.

 📘 I’m currently learning about responsible AI practices and developing a project that can assess organization's maturity when it comes to responsible AI.